-Faculty-led program proposals are reviewed by a Proposal Review Committee.
-To submit or renew a faculty-led program proposal please click on one of the following.
+A Proposal Review Committee reviews Faculty-led program proposals.
+To submit or renew a faculty-led program proposal, please click on one of the following.

 Before traveling, the Study Abroad Office advises all faculty to familiarize themselves with the BF4001 - University Travel.